medic/cht-tech-radar-implementers/radar/2025-09-29/cht-upgrade-service.md

 tags:       [deployment-management]
 ---

-The [CHT Upgrade Service](https://github.com/medic/cht-upgrade-service) provides an interface between CHT Core API and Docker to allow easy startup and one-click upgrades from the CHT Core Admin UI.
+The [cht-upgrade-service](https://github.com/medic/cht-upgrade-service) provides an interface between CHT Core API and Docker to allow easy startup and one-click upgrades from the CHT Core Admin UI.